blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_daveModelTable.md

-As we said above, we’d trust the DRA result over ours if we had to predict an election outcome.
-If we were looking at places where we might try to have an impact, we’d be ignoring the safe D districts and focusing on NC-2 and NC-4.
-But then we’d try to understand what’s happening in NC-14, where DRA sees a competitive lean R district and the model says safe R, as well as NC-12 and NC-10 where the model sees lean R districts and DRA says safe R, though we imagine NC-12 is the more interesting play since DRA is very unlikely to that wrong.

-More succinctly:
+## 2. Districts worthy of Dem donor support
+Based on the results above, we think there are four good options for Dem donors in NC: NC-2, NC-4, NC-10, and NC-12:

+- We agree with the pundits that NC-2 is a toss-up that warrants Dem donor support on defense.
+- We think NC-4 is closer than it appears to the pundits who rely on historical data.
+It’s a good Dem donor investment as a possible pick-up opportunity.
+- Even though pundits rank NC-10 and NC-12 as “safe R,” we think they are solid donation options for Dems who want to go on offense and invest in the party’s long-term success.
+We’re not sure these will flip in 2022, but based on the underlying demographics we think they’re not as far out of reach as pundits are claiming.
+Even if supporting Dems in these districts doesn’t flip them in 2022, we think it could lay the groundwork for success in the near future.

 As with many gerrymandered maps, this one makes the minority party very safe in their small number of districts and the majority somewhat less safe in theirs.
-The DRA analysis has most of the R districts about R+6 to R+10 but the model sees those, with the exception of NC-14, as R+6 to tied.
-Which means that in a wave election favoring Dems, admittedly not the likely scenario in 2022, this map might be surprisingly risky for the Republicans.
+Although the historical analysis has most of the R districts about R+6 to R+10 our demographic model sees most of them (except NC-14) as much closer, between R+6 and tied.
+That means that in a wave election favoring Dems–admittedly not likely in 2022, but you never know!–this map might be surprisingly risky for Republicans.
+And for Dem donors, it points to several giving opportunities that could help move the needle in 2022 or future elections.

 If the map changes (there is ongoing litigation) or we update the model enough to significantly shift our view on any of this, we’ll update this note (and let you know).

+## 3. Coming next from Blue Ripple

+Here’s where we’re planning to take these analyses over the next few months:
+- We’re going to do the same type analysis in many (all?) of the states, in order to identify the best options for Dem donors in 2022 on both offense and defense nationwide.
+- We’re going to continue to refine and improve our demographic model–we’ll update this post and others as we do so.
+Feel free to contact us if you want more details on the mechanics, or if you’d like to propose changes or improvements.
+- As maps get solidified, we’ll set up ActBlue donation links for candidates (after the primaries) to make it easy for you to donate.

+If you want to stay up-to-date, please sign up for our email updates!
+We’re also on Twitter, Facebook, and Github.

+## 4. Coda #1: Demographics of new vs. old NC districts
+One thing we haven’t seen discussed very much is how redistricting in NC has changed the demographics in each district.
+As a way of putting the demographic model results in context, let’s look at the underlying population two different ways:

+1. The first chart below shows each of NC’s proposed 2022 districts, with the population broken down by race/ethnicity (Black, Hispanic, Asian, white-non-Hispanic and other) and education (College Grad and non-College Grad).
+Each bar also has a dot representing the (logarithmic) population density[^popDens] of the district.
+The scale for that dot is on the right-side axis of the chart.
+For reference, a log density of 5 represents about 150 people per square mile and a log density of 8 represents about 3000 people per square mile.
+We’ve ordered the districts by D-share based on our demographic model, which is helpful for understanding how the model responds to demographics and density.

+[^popDens]: We use logarithms here because density varies tremendously over districts, from tens to hundreds of thousands of people per square mile.
+We use population-weighting because the resulting average more closely expresses the density of where people actually live.
+For example, consider a district made up of a high-density city where 90% of the population live and then large but low-density exurbs where the other 10% live.
+Most people in that district live at high density and we want our density to reflect that even though the unweighted average density (people/district size) might be smaller.

+2. In the second chart, we look at these demographics a different way, placing each NC district according to its proportion of college graduates and non-white citizens of voting age.
+We also indicate (logarithmic) population density via the size of the circle and modeled D-edge (D-share minus 50%) via color.
+This makes it easier to see that the model predicts larger D vote-share as the district becomes more educated, more non-white and more dense.